Wills & Estate Planning

 • 52% of Americans 55 and over say dying without an estate plan would be “irresponsible,” 22% say it would be “inconsiderate,” and 14% say it would be “ignorant.”°°

-• An estate plan should also include a guardian for your donors’ furry friends.
+• Include a guardian for your donors’ furry friends.

 • 77% of pet owners designate a guardian for Fido or Fifi.°